- Latin America

 Day in the Life of an English Teacher - Da Nang, Vietnam

-By: Jane Smith
+Written by: Jane Smith

 I’m currently living in Da Nang, Vietnam.
 Thanks to International TEFL Academy’s Online TEFL course, I’m a TEFL certified teacher and easily found a great job!
 In Da Nang, most teaching jobs are at centers that teach outside of regular school hours.
 I work Wednesday through Sunday on weeknights and all day on the weekends.
 In my work contract, I have to work 35 hours per week, which includes 18 teaching hours.
 When I’m not teaching, I have to spend 17 hours in the office, which includes lesson planning, meetings, greeting students before class, and meeting with parents.
 Luckily, I get to choose when to do my office hours, and I can sort of make my own schedule, outside of my scheduled classes.
 Even though my weekends are long and tiring, I love working weeknights Wednesday through Friday, because I get to enjoy Da Nang during the day.
 It’s winter now and when it’s not raining; it’s very beautiful!
 I’m grateful for this beautiful weather because the summers are incredibly hot.
 It’s especially hot since I drive a motorbike and air conditioning is not common in restaurants and shopping places.